Getting started

 Upgrading from previous sample docker compose

-3. In the directory containing the previous docker-compose.yml file, copy database files into the volume using a helper container, for example on a Unix system:
+docker-compose.ymlfile, copy database files into the volume using a helper container, for example on a Unix system:docker run --rm \

 -v ./postgres-data:/from \